cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 - Effectively leveraging test data
 {% endnote %}

-We covered Cypress in a tutorial app, now let's integrate it into your *real* app!
+We {% url "covered Cypress in a simple app" writing-your-first-test %}, now let's integrate it into your *real* app!

-# Step 1: Add Your Project
+# {% fa fa-plus %} Step 1: Add Your Project

 Follow the {% url 'previous steps' writing-your-first-test#Setup-Add-a-New-Project %} except this time add your **real project folder**.